CacheMaster Plugin Tutorial

 (Jump to Properties Table.)

-MODX Revolution 2.2.6 will clear the entire cache when you save a Template, regardless of whether the "Empty Cache" checkbox is checked or not and regardless of whether CacheMaster is installed.
+MODX Revolution 2.2.6 and above will clear the entire cache when you save a Template, regardless of whether the "Empty Cache" checkbox is checked or not and regardless of whether CacheMaster is installed.
 This may change in future versions of MODX, but in practice, it doesn't make much sense not to clear the site cache when you change a Template since any cached Resources would be out of date and would show the old layout.

 Go to System | Package Management on the main menu in the MODX Manager and click on the "Download Extras" button.
 That will take you to the Revolution Repository (AKA Web Transport Facility).
 Put CacheMaster in the search box and press Enter.
 Click on the "Download" button, and once the package is downloaded, click on the "Back to Package Manager" button.
 That should bring you back to your Package Management grid.
 Click on the "Install" button next to CacheMaster in the grid.
 The CacheMaster package should now be installed.